clinia/react-vision/CONTRIBUTING.md

 ## Development

-We use the [Storybook](https://storybook.js.org/) as the main way to develop React InstantSearch.
+We use the [Storybook](https://storybook.js.org/) as the main way to develop React Vizion.

 ```sh
 yarn